grid151/gridbase-samples/integration/decision-reports/README.md

 - `xml` - provides raw report data as an XML document, which may be used to implement process automation.
 - `pdf` - provides a pre-formatted, print-friendly PDF document.

+## Updates or Corrections: Update and Place the Order again.

+To update an existing order, submit an HTTP POST request to `/v1/orders/update` using the [example request](01_stage.json) where the main difference between the stage is the ID field is populated.
+This will return a 200 (successful) response with the order object you submitted.

+Once the order has been updated, step 2 can be repeated for an updated report.